IndrajeetPatil/ggstatsplot/README.md

 ## `ipmisc`

-The `ipmisc` package contains some of the data wrangling/cleaning functions and a few other miscellaneous functions.
+The `ipmisc` package contains the data wrangling/cleaning functions and a few other miscellaneous functions.

 For more exhaustive documentation for this package, see:
 <https://indrajeetpatil.github.io/ipmisc/>